opendocsg/slw-judgments-backfill/2009_SGHC_244/report.md

 35     The Husband claimed that the District judge erred in law when she failed to consider and take into account, the fact that the Husband was suffering from depression and that this affected his actions towards the Wife.
 The gist of the Husband’s argument was that his behaviour should not be regarded as unreasonable such that the Wife could not be expected to continue living with him because it was caused by his depression.
 Furthermore, the Husband also contended that he had been acting like this even at the start of the marriage, and there was no reason why the Wife could not put up with him when she was able to do so in the past.

-36     The test for determining whether a spouse has behaved in such way that the other spouse cannot reasonably be expected to live with him or her was laid down in the case of _Wong Siew Boey v Lee Boon Fatt_ [1994] 2 SLR 115 (“ _Wong Siew Boey_ ”).
+36     The test for determining whether a spouse has behaved in such way that the other spouse cannot reasonably be expected to live with him or her was laid down in the case of _Wong Siew Boey v Lee Boon Fatt_ <span class="citation">[1994] 2 SLR 115</span> (“ _Wong Siew Boey_ ”).
 This test requires the court to ask if the plaintiff, with his or her characteristics and personality, with his or her faults and other attributes, good and bad, and having regard to his or her behaviour during the marriage, can reasonably be expected to live with the defendant.

 37     The test as stated is an objective one that requires the court to take into account the subjective qualities of the plaintiff.
 There appears to be no local case that has directly addressed the issue of whether the reasons for the defendant having acted as he did should be a factor in determining the reasonableness of his behaviour.